 Whatever app in mobility you’re building, it’s always great to keep these three elements in mind to avoid any turmoil when the time comes to show it to the rest of the world.

-We’re proud of this work; however, it goes without saying, that in mobility, nothing stands still.
-Perhaps the most important consideration in creating a successful mobility app is the focus on continual learning.
-Learning to unearth new pain points and the approaches necessary to solve them.
-So what have we missed?
-What other approaches, techniques or tricks have you used to make successful mobility applications?
+We’re proud of this work; however, it goes without saying that, in mobility, nothing stands still.
+Perhaps the most important consideration in creating a successful mobility app is the focus on continual learning—learning to unearth new pain points and the approaches necessary to solve them—and nothing illustrates this better than the world that’s emerging from Covid-19.